 - Health and Safety: All members of the University residential community—residents, staff, and visitors (if permitted)—will act in a manner that demonstrates respect and consideration for those around them, including respect and consideration for the health and safety of all community members.
 All residential students are prohibited from creating a health or safety hazard to others within the residence halls, apartments, suites and/or other University housing unit, and the University may request or require a resident to leave University housing if their continued presence in the housing community poses a health or safety risk for residential community members.
 Residential students are required to comply with health and safety laws, orders, ordinances, regulations, and health and safety guidance adopted by the University as it relates to public health crises, including but not limited to COVID-19.
 Guidance will evolve as the public health crisis evolves and may include, but is not limited to, social distancing, limitations on gatherings, wearing a face covering, COVID-19 diagnostic and surveillance testing (including before, after and/or upon arrival to campus), contact tracing, disinfection protocols, limitation of guests/elimination of guest policy, and/or quarantine/isolation requirements (including before, after and/or upon arrival to campus).
 Adherence to health and safety requirements applies to all residents, staff, vendors, and guests (if permitted), and extends to all aspects of residential life, including bedrooms, bathrooms, community kitchens, lounges, storage areas, basements, and other community/common spaces.

-Are there policies about my job off campus, visiting my home in Maine, activities off campus, etc?
+- Are there policies about my job off campus, visiting my home, activities off campus, etc?

 We ask that all students do individual risk mitigation for most of their daily activities.
 Can someone go to the grocery store?
 Absolutely - a necessary and fairly low risk activity.
 Does it make sense to go to the grocery store daily?
 It's likely better to plan meals ahead and reduce your risk.
 Similarly, if going home carries risk (perhaps you have many family members at home, or family members are not generally limiting their interaction with others), this would be something you’d need to assess.